-Faculty discuss student non-academic performance throughout the program and administer the Student Disposition/Professionalism Rubric as found at the end of this handbook three times (MHC XXXX Foundations of School Counseling, MHC 5020 Theories, and MHC 6210 Internship in Mental Health Counseling II) during the program.
+Faculty discuss student non-academic performance throughout the program and administer the Student Disposition/Professionalism Rubric as found at the end of this handbook three times (MHC 5011 Foundations of Clinical Practice, MHC 5020 or MHC 5012 Theories, and MHC 6110 Internship in Mental Health Counseling II) during the program.
 Performance on this rubric is shared with students.
 Should low ratings be attained, faculty discuss ways students can improve performance and may place students on a remedial plan if needed.
-More information on this process can be found as follows in the next sections of this handbook.
+More information on this process is in the next sections of this handbook.